The Originals (group): History

 Chart appearances subsequently became less frequent, with only two appearances on any US charts between 1971 and 1975.
 In this time the group went through changes in personnel and style, with C.P.
-Spencer leaving in 1972 and being replaced by former Voice Master Ty Hunter.
-1974's Game Called Love saw the Originals experimenting with a more country sound (surprisingly the title track was written and produced by Stevie Wonder) and 1975's California Sunset was an album of modern soul written and produced entirely by Lamont Dozier.
+Spencer leaving in 1972 and being replaced by former the Glass House member Ty Hunter (July 14, 1940 – February 24, 1981).
+1974's Game Called Love saw them experimenting with a more country sound (surprisingly the title track was written and produced by Stevie Wonder) and 1975's California Sunset was an album of modern soul written and produced entirely by Lamont Dozier.
 Communique from 1976 marked the group's first foray into disco, expanded on with 1977's Down to Love Town.
 In total the group released some eight albums during their tenure at Motown.

-Although the group went on to have more modest success in both the soul and disco fields near the end of the decade, including "Down to Love Town", a No. 1 dance chart hit, the songs they made with Marvin Gaye are arguably their most memorable and notable.
-Spencer returned briefly in the late 1970s, but after the death of Ty Hunter, on February 24, 1981, the group ceased recording and broke up about a year later.
+Although the group went on to have more modest success in both the soul and disco fields near the end of the decade, including "Down to Love Town", a No. 1 dance chart hit, and their early hit songs.
 The group had left Motown in 1977, releasing two albums for Columbia and their final album for the independent label Phase II.
+Spencer returned briefly in the late 1970s, but after the death of Ty Hunter, on February 24, 1981, who died of lung cancer, the group ceased recording and disbanded the following year.
 They later reunited and recorded for Ian Levine's Motorcity Records; the group recorded several songs together including "Take the Only Way Out" which was scheduled for a single release, and individual members (including former member Joe Stubbs) also made some solo recordings.
 The group duetted with former Motown labelmates the Supremes for one single, "Back by Popular Demand" in 1991.
 Freddie Gorman also released a handful of solo singles in the 1980s and later released a solo CD (as Freddi G) entitled It's All About Love (1997).

 Joe Stubbs, brother of Four Tops lead Levi Stubbs, died on February 5, 1998.
 He had been with the group for about six months in 1966, as well a member of the Falcons, the Contours, and 100 Proof (Aged In Soul).
 C. P. Spencer died on October 20, 2004, and the group's spokesman, Freddie Gorman, followed on June 13, 2006.
 Walter Gaines died January 17, 2012, after a long illness.
 Dixon is now the only surviving, and active, founding member of the original group.